croepke/CarND-Behavioral-Cloning-P3/writeup.md

 ![image7]

-For training I used all images (center, left, and right) as well as their flipped equivalents.
+For training I used all images (center, left, and right) as well as their flipped equivalents - overall 55.279.
 Left and right images were corrected with a steering angle +- 0.2, in order to compensate for the relative position to the left or to the right of the center camera.
 All preprocessing has been done in `flip_raw_images.py`.

 I finally randomly shuffled the data set and put 20% of the data into a validation set (`model.py` code line 18).